kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment. - William Penn
+    ## Opportunity often comes disguised in the form of misfortune, or temporary defeat. - Napoleon Hill